NateWr/pkp-docs/schema/index.md

 },
 ```

-When validating and sanitizing this property, it will be expected to be an object.
-Each key in the object must match an active locale, and the value of each key will be validated against the `type` (string).
+When validating and sanitizing this property, an object will be expected.
+Each object key must match an active locale, and the value of each key will be validated against the `type` (string, in this case).
 So the following value would be expected in PHP:

 ```
 [